Winchester College from the East£395.00 Watercolour.View

 Throughout this period he regularly exhibited at the Royal Academy.

 In 1952, the University of Oxford made Gotch an Honorary M.A.
 After he died in 1963 a memorial service took place for him in Oriel College.
-This was shortly followed by his Memorial Exhibition in 1964 at our associated Bonfigioli Gallery.
+This was shortly followed by his Memorial Exhibition in 1964 at the Bonfigioli Gallery.